adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 collect transaction fees.
-We envision nodes that let people use state channels to play games like Go, Monopoly, slot machines, or poker – single player, with your friends, or with strangers. æternity enables trustless financial applications, but not necessarily decentralized applications.
+We envision nodes that let people use state channels to play games like Go, Monopoly, slot machines, or poker – single player, with your friends, or with strangers. æternity enables trustless financial applications, but doesn't require decentralization.
 Anyone can start a “centralized server” and use our software to create trustless financial tools.

 There can be "servers/nodes" to invest in stocks, derivatives, or